-Endorsement of a DHSS BCHC authorized State of Alaska electronic (EDI) or warrant payment constitutes certification that the claim(s) for which the EDI/warrant was issued were true and accurate, unless written notice of an error is sent by the Provider to DHSS BCHC within 30 days after the date that the warrant is cashed or the EDI is deposited.
+Endorsement of a DHSS payment warrant constitutes certification that the claim for which the warrant was issued was true and accurate, unless written notice of an error is sent by the Provider to DHSS within 30 days after the date that the warrant is cashed.

-Providers may submit claims in paper form.
+Providers may submit claims in paper form, or electronically.
 Refer to Section VI of this document for explicit instructions about the submission of confidential or other sensitive information.
-Providers will be responsible for using appropriate safeguards to maintain and insure the confidentiality, privacy, and security of information transmitted to DHSS BCHC until such information is received by DHSS BCHC.
+Providers will be responsible for using appropriate safeguards to maintain and insure the confidentiality, privacy, and security of information transmitted to DHSS.